I travel a lot; I hate having my life disrupted by routine.

 Cindy really wanted to see Duluth and its architecture, so we found a Wal-Mart, dropped the bike off the back and road around town for a few hours.
 This little port town is filled with cool galleries, historic buildings and plenty of good restaurants.
 We wandered around for awhile before seeing a sign for Fine Art Photography.
 I love to look at accomplished photographers and try to learn from their work.
 Ken Kollodge and his wife have lived in Alaska for the last 30 years and have some stunning work from the Great White North.

-When ever I think I'm getting good at photography, I only need to see work like this to bring me back down to reality and humble my ego.
-Ken's work if fantastic, and he truly loves the field of photography.
-You can tell by the way he will tell how each photo was taken, and give you a nice story to make the images all that more inviting.
+You can tell by the way he will tell how each photo was taken, and he can give you a nice story to make the images all that more inviting.
 We sat talking with Ken and his wife for what seemed like the better part of the afternoon about traveling and what to expect when we get up to Alaska.
 They gave us plenty of pointers on the roads, the locals and what to expect.
 Then they recommended a fantastic little restaurant where we filled our bellies before heading back to the Sunline.

 In the middle of the night, Cindy woke to something banging on the side of the camper.
 Now we've had this Travel Trailer for a full year this month, and have slept in it for 9 months straight, and not once have we heard this noise!?!